Espanol

 Description: Sparkpoint provides career development and financial coaching to help individuals become stable and thrive.
 We help people improve their credit, reduce debt, learn to budget and save, and reach their goals.
 We also provide guidance for those looking for work and training to find a career, not just a job.
 SparkPoint Oakland can help you with: •Child Education Fund •Computer Literacy •Finding a Job/Career •Food Assistance •Free Tax Preparation •Getting Job Training •Healthcare Enrollment •Housing and Tenant Information •Improving Credit •Learning to Budget •Learning to Save •Opening a Bank Account •Public Benefits •Reducing Debt •Resume and Interview Preparation •Starting a Business

-Description: Ruby's Place provides a free service to the community to access information, referrals and counseling including: 1.
+Description: Restorative Pathways (formerly known as Ruby's Place) provides a free service to the community to access information, referrals and counseling including: 1.
 A Community Resource Mental Health and Outreach Office 2.
 Hourly Therapy services for Women, Men, Children and Families 3.
 Substance Abuse Assessment 4.
 Victims of Crime application assistance 5.
 Mental Illness Assessments 6.
 Psychiatric referrals 7.
 Crisis Counseling 8.
 Referral Services for mental health issues 9.
 Legal advocacy for: immigration, T-visa, U-visa, VAWA.
 Restraining Order’s completed in the office, court advocacy, attorney referrals.
 10. Other Advocacy: CalWorks applications and advocacy for DV “stop clock”, Social Services applications, child care referrals.
 11. Provide small hygiene supplies, toothbrushes, toothpaste, shampoo, conditioner, lotion, etc.

 Agency Name: Roots Community Health Center